KEY ENERGY SERVICES, INC.

 Bound by Plan.
-By accepting this Agreement, the Participant agrees to be bound by all of the terms and provisions of the Plan (which will be provided to the Participant as soon as administratively practicable following stockholder adoption of the Plan).
+By accepting this Agreement, the Participant acknowledges that the Participant has received a copy of the Plan and has had an opportunity to review the Plan and agrees to be bound by all of the terms and provisions of the Plan.

 Adjustment Upon Changes in Capitalization.
-The shares of Common Stock underlying the Restricted Stock Units may be adjusted as provided in the Plan.
+The shares of Common Stock underlying the Restricted Stock Units may be adjusted as provided in the Plan including, without limitation, Section 11 of the Plan.
 The Participant, by accepting this Agreement, irrevocably and unconditionally consents and agrees to any such adjustments as may be made at any time hereafter.

 Severability.
 If any provision of this Agreement or any part of any provision of this Agreement is determined to be unenforceable for any reason whatsoever, it shall be severable from the rest of the Agreement and shall not invalidate or affect the other portions or parts of this Agreement, which shall remain in full force and effect.
 Furthermore, each covenant contained in this Agreement shall stand independently and be enforceable without regard to any other covenants or to any other provisions of this Agreement.

 Waiver.
 The waiver by the Company of a breach of any provision contained in this Agreement shall not operate or be construed as a waiver of any subsequent breach or as a waiver of any other provisions of this Agreement.

 Headings.
 The headings of the Sections hereof are provided for convenience only and are not to serve as a basis for interpretation or construction, and shall not constitute a part of this Agreement.